apache/incubator-datalab/USER_GUIDE.md

 --------------------------------
 # DLab Environment Management Page <a name="environment_management"></a>

-DLab Environment Management page is an administration page allowing admins to show the list of all users` environments and to stop/terminate all of hem of separate specific resource.
+DLab Environment Management page is an administration page allowing admins to show the list of all users` environments and to stop/terminate all of them of separate specific resource.

 To access Environment management page either navigate to it via main menu: